 These can be assembled a day ahead of the barbecue.
 Just keep the foil wrapped burgers refrigerated until ready to grill.

-Form the hamburger into patties, about 3 ounces each (5 per pound)
+Form the hamburger into patties, about 6 ounces each.

 Place each patty on a square of foil